14th Annual National Energy Finance Challenge

 Thursday & Friday, October 18th – 19th, 2018

 The AT&T Conference Center (2247 Guadalupe St., Austin, TX 78713)

-The purpose of the event is to match executives and recruiters with the top energy focused MBA candidates from around the country and to provide a unique learning experience for the students involved.
+The purpose of the event is to match executives and recruiters with the top energy-focused MBA candidates from around the country and to provide a unique learning experience for everyone involved.
 We expect to host 16 teams, consisting of four or five students (minimum of three first-year students) and one faculty advisor, from a range of top US business schools.

 Preliminary Schedule (subject to change):

 The business case challenge is distributed via e-mail at 4 pm (CDT)